rplasc/songwriting-assistant/apps/nlp-service/docs/service-overview.md

 ---

-## 7. Separate `POST /v1/rhymes` and `POST /v1/analyze-line` endpoints
+## 7. Four focused endpoints rather than a combined `POST /v1/analyze`

-**Decision:** Rhyme lookup and line analysis are separate endpoints rather than a combined `POST /v1/analyze` that returns both in one call.
+**Decision:** The service exposes four endpoints — `GET /healthz`, `POST /v1/rhymes`, `POST /v1/analyze-line`, and `POST /v1/analyze-draft` — instead of a combined endpoint that returns everything in one call.

 **Reasoning:**

-The two operations have different callers and different trigger conditions in the UI: syllable analysis fires on every keystroke (or on pause), while rhyme lookup fires only when the user explicitly requests suggestions for a specific word.
-Combining them would force the rhyme lookup on every analysis request, wasting work and latency.
+Each endpoint has a distinct caller and a distinct trigger in the UI: syllable analysis fires on keystroke (or on pause); rhyme lookup fires only when the user explicitly requests suggestions for a word; draft analysis fires when the user saves or requests a structural review of the full draft.
+Combining them would force rhyme lookup on every line-analysis call and draft-level work on every word query — unnecessary computation and latency in all cases.

 Keeping them separate also makes each endpoint independently testable and keeps each service class focused on one responsibility.
+The draft analysis endpoint in particular aggregates across all lines and sections in one call; coupling it to per-word rhyme lookup would produce awkward request shapes.

 **Tradeoffs:**

-- If a future UI feature requires both in a single round-trip, NestJS would need to issue two parallel HTTP requests or the service would need the combined endpoint added.
-The combined endpoint can be added without touching existing routes.
+- If a future UI feature requires rhymes and line analysis in a single round-trip, NestJS would need to issue two parallel requests or the service would need an aggregated endpoint added.
+The aggregated endpoint can be added without touching existing routes.

+See [`draft-analysis.md`](./draft-analysis.md) for the design decisions specific to `POST /v1/analyze-draft`.

 ---